 The word for Dresden is re-creating.
 The city has been re-created, as it existed before it was bombed during the Second World War.
-As if they wanted to go even more back in time.
-They created a Panometer Dresden – a giant painting inside an out of use but giant cylindrical Gasometer.
-They engaged Austrian artist Yadegar Assisi to re-create the city of Dresden.
+As if they wanted to go even back in time.
+They created a Panometer Dresden – a giant painting inside an out-of-use but giant cylindrical Gasometer.
+They engaged Austrian artist Yadegar Assisi to re-create the city.
 As it existed in 1756 using a technique that mixes many art forms from pictures to paintings to architectural drawings to technical elements to create drama.

 Panometer Dresden – Recreating Dresden of 1756

-A 4 storey structure stands in the middle of this giant painting that is spread out on the inside of the cylindrical building.
+A 4 story structure stands in the middle of this giant painting that is spread out on the inside of the cylindrical building.
 About 30 meters tall and 105 meters in circumference.
-From every level, the painting looks different but you get the best view from the top storey.
+From every level, the painting looks different but you get the best view from the top story.
 Here you almost see at an eye level as if you are standing on the horizon looking at a living city.
 The work is almost real life.

-Light & Sound Show
+Light & Sound Show at Panometer Dresden

-This is not just a monument for the tourists to visit, it is also a living space as it hosts exhibitions and can be hired for private events like dinners or corporate events.
+This is not just a monument for tourists to visit, it is also a living space as it hosts exhibitions and can be hired for private events like dinners or corporate events.
 A small film showcases the creation of this masterpiece.
 It is interesting to hear Assisi speak about it.
 And see visuals of him going up and down a lift around the city, photographing it.
-Going through the computerized matching of the pictures with architectural drawing and scenes in the paintings.
+Going through the computerized matching of the pictures with architectural drawings and scenes in the paintings.
 He also talks about his other creations that include a rainforest panorama.
-Add a visit to Panometer to the list of Things to do in Dresden, Germany.
+Add a visit to Panometer to the list of things to do in Dresden, Germany.

 I wish we could create something like this to re-create the glorious past of India too.
 Hope some higher forces are listening.